-I don’t need to tell you that you must be at Edinburgh’s Old Town before midnight.
-But what I do have to warn you is that the firework show that happens over the city’s castle is majestic.
-Have your camera ready, hug your friends, family and even some strangers.
+I don’t need to tell you that you must be in Edinburgh’s Old Town before midnight.
+But what I do have to warn you is that the fireworks show that happens over the city’s castle is majestic.
+Have your camera ready, and hug your friends, family, and even some strangers.
 Make a wish and welcome the new year in the best way it’s possible: with positive energy and an outstanding spectacle.

 Endless party at the Pubs